F5Networks/f5-cloud-failover-extension/docs/userguide/gcp.rst

 - **Instances tagged with a key/value that corresponds to the key/value(s) in the `failoverAddresses.scopingTags` section of the Cloud Failover Extension configuration**.
 - **Virtual addresses** created in a floating traffic group and matching Alias IP addresses on the instance serving application traffic.
 - **Forwarding rules(s)** configured with targets that match a virtual address or floating self IP on the instance serving application traffic.
-- **Route(s) in a route table tagged with**:

-  - a key/value that corresponds to the key/value(s) in the `failoverRoutes.scopingTags` section of the Cloud Failover Extension configuration
+- **Route(s) in a route table tagged with** a key/value that corresponds to the key/value(s) in the `failoverRoutes.scopingTags` section of the Cloud Failover Extension configuration.
+See the instructions below for :ref:`gcp-routes`.

-  ..
-NOTE:: The failover extension configuration `failoverRoutes.scopingAddressRanges` contains a list of destination routes to update.

-  ..
-IMPORTANT:: Since GCP routes do not support GCP labels, a JSON blob **must** be added to the description, for example: ``f5_cloud_failover_labels={"f5_cloud_failover_label":"mydeployment"}``

 |